Why self-serve tools are important for schools

-In the lead up to the launch of the new Netsafe Kit, Education Advisor Pauline Spence writes about self-service tools and why there’s no ‘one size fits all’ for schools improving online safety.
+In the lead up to the launch of the new Netsafe Kit, Former Education Advisor Pauline Spence writes about self-serve tools and why there’s no ‘one size fits all’ for schools improving online safety.

 As a kid growing up back in the 80s (ok, the 70s), life was pretty sweet.
 Friday night fish and chips and the odd walk to the dairy for a ‘50c mix’.
 On special occasions (ok, so fairly regularly) we had ice cream for dinner, but the opportunity for sprinkles and flakes didn’t come around often, and as we all had such different tastes, I am sure my Mum would have struggled to keep us all happy.
 It wasn’t until I ventured to Hawaii on a school choir trip in 1992, that I discovered the wonder that is the “self-serve” dessert bar.
 I could pick the toppings and sprinkles I liked and put them together however I wanted.
 My life was complete.